I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact.

 I’ve watched my parents’ eyes during dynamic interactions — but that’s different because I’m emotionally bonded to my parents whom I love dearly!

 Sometimes I avoid short eye contact, like if in between sets at the gym, someone approaches, points to a weight plate and asks, “Are you using this?”

 I’ll say, “No, go ahead, take it,” without meeting their eyes.
-I felt no need to.
+I feel no need to.

 A man, who worked maintenance for my new house’s builder, came to my house recently to see why the garage door wouldn’t open.
 I gave him eye contact; I needed his help!

 All in all, with everything just said, the net verdict is that I’m an autistic woman who gives good eye contact — but often a mechanical experience that doesn’t feel instinctual.